linuxtus/linuxtus.github.io/tutorial/_posts/2021-10-10-install-alacritty-terminal-emulator-ubuntu.md

 ---
 layout: post
-title: How to Install and Uninstall Alacritty Terminal Emulator on Ubuntu
+title: Install and Uninstall Alacritty Terminal Emulator on Ubuntu
 description: Alacritty Terminal is the fastest Linux terminal emulator currently available.
 It makes advantage of the GPU for rendering.
 Here's how to get it working in Ubuntu or others Linux.
 thumbnail-img: "/assets/img/posts/10/how-to-install-alacritty-on-ubuntu.webp"
 lang: en